 The issue: Advertising with a reduced or limited budget

-Thalia's team recently chose Grocery TV as one of the channels to advertise a set of their city resources and events, including the reminder below about Roswell's "FixIt Form".
+Thalia's team chose Grocery TV as one of the channels to advertise a set of their city resources and events, including the reminder below about Roswell's "FixIt Form".
 By selecting a few local stores around the city, they were able to get their campaigns in front of residents right at the center of their community while staying within their budget.

 "I think Grocery TV is good for reaching that middle ground," Thalia stated.
 "We're really getting families and community members involved."